4.6 Provisions and Contingent Liabilities

 The Asset Liability Management Committee (ALCO) of the Company oversees efficient management of risk associated with derivative transactions.
 Company identifies, measures, monitors the exposure associated with derivative transaction.
 For effective mitigation of risk it has an internal mechanism to conduct regular review of the outstanding contracts which is reported to the ALCO & Risk Management Committee of the Board which in turn reports to the Board of Directors.

 The gain, if any realized on early termination of swap is amortized over the balance tenor of the swap or underlying liability whichever is less.
 Loss if any on early termination is charged to revenue in the same year.
-The carry difference, between coupon rate liability and the swap contract rate is accounted quarterly on accrual basis .
+The carry difference, between coupon rate liability and the swap contract rate is accounted quarterly on accrual basis.

-36.4.2.2 Collateral and other credit enhancements
+35.4.2.2 Collateral and other credit enhancements

 With respect to loan cases the main security taken is underlying property mortgaged by the borrower.
 Apart from the main security additional collaterals are also sought depending upon merits of the case.
 In some cases, the hypothecation of receivables for the loan is also taken.

 The Company after exploring all the possible measures, initiates action under Securitisation and Reconstruction of Financial Assets and Enforcement of Security Interest Act, 2002 (SARFAESI) against the mortgaged properties as a last resort to recover.
 Company follows the due procedure as laid down in the SARFAESI Act 2002 and accordingly takes the possession of the properties for its logical conclusion.
+The Company initiates insolvency proceedings against Corporate borrowers in default under IBC code 2016, wherever deemed necessary.

 As the procedure involved under SARFAESI is to be followed in a time-bound manner, different loan accounts will be at various stages of SARFAESI proceedings.

-The properties taken under possession through SARFAESI Act by the Company and held such properties for disposal as on 31.03.2024 included in loan portfolio amounting to ' 658.31 crore (FY 2022-23'743.22 crore).
-During the year the company has reclassified the repossessed properties from "Assets Held for Sale” to Loans at amortized cost in accordance with opinion issued by expert advisory committee of ICAI.
+The properties taken under possession through SARFAESI Act by the Company and held such properties for disposal as on 31.03.2025 included in loan portfolio amounting to ' 747.13 crore (FY 2023-24'658.31 crore).

-36.4.2.3 Impairment Assessment
+35.4.2.3 Impairment Assessment

 The Company applies general approach to provide for credit losses prescribed by Ind AS 109, which provides to recognise 12-months expected credit losses where credit risk has not increased significantly since initial recognition and to recognise lifetime expected credit losses for financial instruments for which there has been significant increase in credit risk since initial recognition considering all reasonable present and forward looking information.